 Marzena Sasnal, PhD, MA, is a qualitative & mixed methods-oriented social scientist, experienced in health services, medical education, and migration research with publication record, grant support, and extensive administrative experience.
 Dr. Sasnal currently works as Social Science Researcher at the S-SPIRE Center and is thrilled to contribute to research aiming to improve public health.
 Before joining Stanford, she studied the adaptation processes of highly skilled migrants in Silicon Valley.
-Dr. Sasnal collaborates with multidisciplinary teams and assists principal investigators with designing, conducting, and managing qualitative and mixed methods research projects.
-Additionally, she provides guidance to less experienced colleagues, including oversight and instruction on techniques, as well as consultation on research methods.
+Dr. Sasnal collaborates with multidisciplinary teams and assists principal investigators with designing, conducting, and overseeing qualitative and mixed methods research projects.
+Additionally, she provides instruction and consultation on research methods and techniques.
 Dr. Sasnal has contributed to academic and grant research projects on various topics: medical education, implementation & evaluation science, innovations in care, patient-provider communication, patient-centered care, palliative care, among others.

 Education & Certifications

 PhD, University of Wroclaw, Poland, Social Sciences (Sociology), concentration: Sociology of Migration (2019)

 MA, University of Wroclaw, Poland, Sociology, concentration: Communication and Market Research (2010)